Recife and Olinda: a guide to Brazil’s best Carnival

 After the sunny day in Olinda, it’s time to gather all your energy to start the evening in Recife Antigo (Old Recife), the most historical part of the capital city, where you find several stages with free concerts – the biggest one being at Marco Zero, which receives local and national attractions -, together with a lot of confetti and a bunch of happy people.
 Chances are you’ll end the evening (or start the day, if you’re strong enough) eating some amazing street food that you, as a foreigner, have probably never seen before.

 For those who want to enjoy something “alternative”, there are the “decentralized stages”, which spread throughout the city so that people from different areas can enjoy the party close to home.
 And there are also many “blocos” that go out in Recife Antigo and other neighborhoods during the day, some of them specific to entertain children.
-To check out all the attractions from this year’s Carnival, you can go to this website, which is still being updated.

 And now for the basic survival tips: